Updated April 2025

 Are there any particular tasks or responsibilities in which they feel their strengths lie?
 This can give you some level of insight into their thought process and how they view what their role looks like within the company.
 This info will assist you in determining what the candidate considers the essential talents for their job.

-6. How do you organize your time management to ensure you hit deadlines?
+7. How do you organize your time management to ensure you hit deadlines?

 Meeting deadlines and time management are important skills in just about every job, and that includes IT.
 While this is a less technical question, you need to gain a sense of how a candidate manages their time.
+Strong candidates should be able to work efficiently and accurately under pressure.

 Sample answer: “I usually try to estimate how long a task will take me, and then I add a little extra time for unforeseen issues.
 I also make sure that I start working on tasks early so that I have plenty of time to finish them.
-If I feel tasks need more time than is given, I try to let managers/bosses know far enough in advance so it doesn’t come up close to a deadline.”
+If I feel tasks need more time than is given, I try to let managers/bosses know far enough in advance, so it doesn’t come up close to a deadline.”

-7. What is your experience with managing whole projects?
+8. What is your experience with managing whole projects?

 Sample answer: “I have experience managing projects as large as nine months long and teams as big as 15 people.
 I’ve used project management tools like Jira and Asana to help facilitate the completion of the projects.
 I’m also experienced in leading teams of developers and working with stakeholders to ensure that the project is on track.”

-8. What do you think makes a project successful?
+9. What do you think makes a project successful?

 This is a leadership question.
 How do they view success?
 Does success only come in the form of completion or profits?
 What kind of insights does the candidate look for once a project is delivered?